Content Providers and Content Resolvers are a common source of confusion for beginning

 The Content Resolver is the single, global instance in your application that provides access to your (and other applications') content providers.
 The Content Resolver behaves exactly as its name implies: it accepts requests from clients, and resolves these requests by directing them to the content provider with a distinct authority.
 To do this, the Content Resolver stores a mapping from authorities to Content Providers.
 This design is important, as it allows a simple and secure means of accessing other applications' Content Providers.

-The Content Resolver includes the CRUD (create, read, update, delete) methods corresponding to the abstract methods (insert, delete, query, update) in the Content Provider class.
+The Content Resolver includes the CRUD (create, read, update, delete) methods corresponding to the abstract methods (insert, query, update, delete) in the Content Provider class.
 The Content Resolver does not know the implementation of the Content Providers it is interacting with (nor does it need to know); each method is passed an URI that specifies the Content Provider to interact with.

 What is a Content Provider?